SvenGroot/Ookii.CommandLine/docs/Tutorial.md

     version
         Displays version information.

-Run 'tutorial <command> -Help' for more information about a command.
+Run 'tutorial <command> --help' for more information about a command.
 ```

 So we have an application description, and instructions for the user on how to get help for a